-(1) Includes one restaurant in Hong Kong and one restaurant in Macau owned by our Jointly-Controlled Entities.
+&lt;sup>(1) Includes one restaurant in Hong Kong and one restaurant in Macau owned by our Jointly-Controlled Entities.

 We plan to open approximately five, eight and 11 new restaurants in the PRC in each of the three years ending March 31, 2015, respectively.
 Of the new restaurants expected to open in the PRC in the year ending March 31, 2013, four are expected to be located in the Yangtze River Delta and one is expected to be located in Central China, respectively.
 Of the eight new restaurants expected to open in the PRC in the year ending March 31, 2014, five are expected to be located in the Yangtze River Delta, two are expected to be located in Southern China and one are expected to be located in Central China, respectively.
-Of the 11 new restaurants expected to open in the PRC in the year ending March 31, 2015, five are expected to be located in the Yangtze River Delta, five are expected to be located in Southern China and one is expected to be located in Central China, respectively.
+Of the 11 new restaurants expected to open in the PRC in the year ending March 31, 2015, five are expected to be located in Central China, respectively.
+Of the 11 new restaurants expected to be located in Central China, respectively.
 To support our planned expansion in the PRC, we expect our first central kitchen in Shanghai to become operational in the year ending March 31, 2014.